abavoil/python-mail-merge/README.md

-# Python Mail Merger
+# Python Mail Merge

 A lightweight mail merge tool using Python, SMTP for batch filling HTML template from CSV data and sending it by mail.
-Here is the completely updated **README.md** reflecting the new `jobs/` folder structure, the CLI arguments, and the new configuration features.

----

-# Python Mail Merge

-A lightweight tool to send bulk HTML emails using Python and SMTP from a template and CSV data.

 ## ✨ Features